RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/manuals/unmanaged-mysql-rhel8.md

 ```

-> Having subnets in multiple availibilty zones is not mandatory when opting for the unmanaged db instance.

 ### Add Storage

-Add a New Volume and make sure the *Delete on Termination* is unchecked to make it a persistant volume.
+Add a New Volume and make sure the *Delete on Termination* is unchecked to make it a persistent volume.

-> Note the device (i.e. `/dev/sdb`), we will use it later on for storing of the database.
+> Note the device (i.e. `/dev/sdb`), we will use it later on for storing the database.

 ### Add Tags